 - Reflective practice

 - Study skills

 You will be required to undertake 450 hours of supervised clinical practice.

 You will be expected to work a minimum of two shifts (long days) per week in the acute setting and three shifts/days in the community setting.
 The hours worked will be discussed

 at interview, along with your chosen location/area for your placement.

 There will be an ongoing assessment of your work during the placement.
 You will be assigned a Practice Assessor and work with different Practice Supervisors who will assess you clinical skills and will be given extra time to assess your progress whilst in placement.

 Financial support for returnees

-NDHT offers a Fixed Term Contract of 3 months for the duration of the placement, and you will be paid for 100 clinical hours whilst on placement in NDHT (this is not available in other Trusts).
+NDHT offers a Fixed Term Contract of 6 months for the duration of the placement, and you will be paid for 450 clinical hours (plus 60 hours annual leave) whilst on placement in NDHT (this is not available in many other Trusts).

 What do I need to do before applying?